-Given the peak-hour loading demand of less than one space for the proposed project, the availability of existing on-street loading zones near the project site, and the options for accommodating residential move-in/move-out activities discussed above, the proposed project would not have significant loading impacts.
+Given that the peak-hour loading demand is less than one space for the proposed project, the availability of existing on-street loading zones near the project site, and the options for accommodating residential move-in/move-out activities discussed above, the proposed project would not have significant loading impacts.

 The Western SoMa PEIR stated that the Western SoMa Community Plan's transportation system improvements such as the widening of sidewalks and the construction of bulb-outs within the Plan Area, specifically along Folsom Street between 4th and 13th streets, could affect the existing supply of on-street commercial vehicle loading spaces.
 The PEIR identified Mitigation Measure M-TR-4: Provision of New Loading Spaces on Folsom Street, to reduce potential loading impacts on Folsom Street to less-than-significant levels.
 This mitigation measure would be applicable to the removal of any commercial vehicle loading spaces on Folsom Street within the Plan Area due to proposed transportation improvements and requires project sponsors to coordinate with the SFMTA to install new commercial vehicle loading spaces of equal length, on the same block, and on the same side of the street at locations where commercial vehicle loading spaces are removed.
+The project site is located on Howard Street and, therefore, Mitigation Measure M-TR-4 would not apply.